ethereum/homestead-guide/source/ethereum-clients/cpp-ethereum/building-from-source/macos.rst

-Building for OS X
+Building for macOS
 ================================================================================

 Overview - Here be dragons!
 --------------------------------------------------------------------------------

-It is impossible for us to avoid OS X build breaks because `Homebrew is a "rolling release" package manager
+It is impossible for us to avoid macOS build breaks because `Homebrew is a "rolling release" package manager
 <https://github.com/ethereum/webthree-umbrella/issues/118>`_
 which means that the ground will forever be moving underneath us unless we add